trevorjhou/Midterm-Exam-Take-Home-Modeling-Portion/README.md

 - LightGBM
 - CatBoost

-Tree-based boosting models consistently outperformed the linear baseline model, suggesting the presence of non-linear relationships and feature interactions within the dataset.

----

-## 5. Hyperparameter Tuning

-Hyperparameter tuning was performed on the strongest boosting models:

-- XGBoost
-- LightGBM
-- CatBoost

-GridSearchCV with Stratified 5-Fold Cross-Validation was used to optimize model performance using F1 score as the primary evaluation metric.

-Key parameters tuned included:

-- Number of estimators
-- Learning rate
-- Tree depth / number of leaves
-- Subsampling ratios

-Different feature sets were used for different models based on earlier validation performance.
-LightGBM performed best using the full feature-engineered dataset, while XGBoost and CatBoost slightly benefited from the reduced feature-selected dataset.

----
+Tree-based boosting models performed best, so hyperparameter tuning focused on LightGBM, XGBoost, and CatBoost using GridSearchCV with Stratified 5-Fold Cross-Validation.

 ## 6. Ensemble Learning

-Probability blending ensemble methods were applied using the tuned boosting models:
+Soft probability blending and weighted probability blending were evaluated using the tuned LightGBM, XGBoost, and CatBoost models.

-- LightGBM
-- XGBoost
-- CatBoost

-Two ensemble approaches were evaluated:

-- Soft probability blending
-- Weighted probability blending

-Weighted probability blending achieved the strongest overall performance by assigning larger weights to stronger-performing models, particularly LightGBM.

-The ensemble approach demonstrated that combining multiple boosting models could capture complementary predictive patterns more effectively than any single model alone.

----
+LightGBM used the full feature-engineered dataset, while XGBoost and CatBoost used the selected top features.
+Weighted probability blending achieved the best overall validation performance.

-# Final Model
+## Final Model

-The final selected model was the weighted probability blending ensemble combining tuned LightGBM, XGBoost, and CatBoost models.
+The final selected model was the weighted probability blending ensemble combining tuned LightGBM, XGBoost, and CatBoost.

-This model achieved the highest overall validation performance with a Mean CV F1 score of approximately 0.656 using Stratified 5-Fold Cross-Validation.
+The final model achieved the highest validation performance with a Mean CV F1 score of approximately 0.656 using Stratified 5-Fold Cross-Validation.

-The final ensemble leveraged the complementary strengths of multiple tuned boosting algorithms while assigning larger ensemble weights to stronger-performing models.